whyte624/wordpress-favicon-links/readme.txt

 == Description ==
 The plugin adds favicons of websites to links which they lead to.
+If a link has image inside (img tag), then favicon will not be added.

 Uses Google S2 Favicon service.